I speak English. I also speak broken emergency department Spanish.

 We hear each other talking in the physician lounge.
 Taxes and investing and leveraging.
 We have strong opinions.
 Economics is the class to take to make informed choices about the small, daily matters of life and the global, long-term issues effecting healthcare and the world.

 Our economic decisions directly affect our bottom line.
 We need to speak the language of sunk costs, and opportunity costs, and setting prices.
 We learn about rent controls, labor unions, and subsidies.
 This is the class that makes the market come alive.
 Without a good understanding of economics, we are in good company, with a number of politicians and, perhaps, we talk like one too.

 I learned how to communicate more effectively, build effective teams and manage conflict.
 The language of organizational behavior gives the basic nomenclature of how to drive change and build commitment to ideas.
 There are Jedi-Mind tricks of behavior and influence and this is the domain of these secret teachings.

-Do you incentivize with extra salary or is there a more effective approach?
+Do we incentivize with extra salary or is there a more effective approach?
 A great question for the study of organizational behavior.
-You may think an offer of more money will do the talking, but your broken vernacular misses a key phrase.
+We may think an offer of more money will do the talking, but are we missing other evidence-based possibilities?

 A Strong Physician Voice

 It is clear that a strong physician voice is needed during this time of disruptive healthcare market change.
 This strong physician voice needs a foundation of deep business knowledge to promote a physician and patient centered healthcare model.

 It is also clear that there are several strong non-physician voices available to fill the gap if physicians are hesitant to step up.
 I encourage you to speak for yourself, using the language of healthcare business, and not rely on the words of an interpreter.